No Two Snowflakes Are Alike?

 Wilson A. Bentley at work.
 Photo courtesy www.snowflakebentley.com of Jericho, VT.

-Bentley, helped by University of Vermont professor George Henry Perkins, published an article arguing that no two snowflakes are ever alike.
-It created a sensation, and led to more articles and publications.
-The entry for "snow" in the 14th Edition of Encyclopedia Britannica is credited to Bentley, and he worked with a government meteorologist for a 1931 book Snow Crystals.
-It contains more than 2,400 of his photographs, and as you might have guessed, none are the same.
+His original article, which argued that no two snowflakes are ever alike, created a sensation.
+Published with the help of University of Vermont professor George Henry Perkins, it led to articles and counter-articles in serious publications.
+The entry for "snow" in the 14th Edition of Encyclopedia Britannica is credited to Bentley, and he worked with a government meteorologist for the 1931 book Snow Crystals.
+It contains more than 2,400 of his photographs.
+As you might have guessed, none are the same.

-The bellows camera he attached to the compound microscope could extend to three feet long—too far for his hands to reach the microscope controls.
-He rigged up string and wheels to fix the problem, and the snowflakes were placed on normal microscope slides.
+The bellows camera he attached to the compound microscope could extend to three feet long.
+That was longer than his reach to the controls, so he improvised strings and wheels.
+The snowflakes were placed on normal microscope slides.
 Because of the microscope, every image was enlarged.
-In his cold studio, he'd point the camera toward the window so he'd be shooting through what he called "ice crystals."
+In his cold studio, he'd point the camera toward the window to backlight his slides.

 When he wasn't taking photographs, he was working a 20-cow dairy farm with his brother.
 He died at home on Dec.
 23, 1931.
 The cause was pneumonia, as he was stricken after walking home six miles in a blizzard.

 Which brings us to the root of the question—are there really no two snowflakes alike?
 To scientists who must speak in exact terms, the answer is a likely yes—that the odds of two snowflakes being alike are virtually zero.